windup/windup-eclipse-plugin/README.md

 The tests of this project require the org.jboss.tools.tests project.
 The recommended way to deal with this is to clone https://github.com/jbosstools/jbosstools-base locally and then import the org.jboss.tools.tests project into your Eclipse workspace.

-Currently the projects are setup to require Java 1.7, though there is a need to play with this to see if it can be lowerd to 1.6.

 This command will then run the build:

     $ mvn clean verify